mattyoung101/slingshot/README.md

 **Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on accurate multi-file completion.
-The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Python.
+The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Rust.

-Compared to other SV LSPs, the main feature that Slingshot brings to the table is a powerful completion system, backed by [Slang](https://github.com/MikePopoloski/slang), that supports multi-file projects through automatic indexing.
+Compared to other SV LSPs, the main feature that Slingshot brings to the table is a completion-first approach, using the powerful [Slang](https://github.com/MikePopoloski/slang) frontend.
+The intent is to provide fast, accurate and robust completion even in complex projects.
+The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat.

 Slingshot is (now) written in C++20.
 Previously, it was written in Kotlin and used ANTLR.
 This new rewrite aims to: